esper-io/dev-docs/docs/home/faq/general.md

 -   What happens if I target offline devices?

-The Pipeline stages timeout after a week.
+The Pipeline stages time out after a week.
 The device will receive the set operation if it becomes online in that period.
 If not, you can re-run the Pipeline and target those offline devices.